BIH-DMBS/CLUES/docs/UserGuide.md

 ---

 ## Data enrichment
 After running the workflow, the required datasets will be downloaded and stored according to the general configuration specified in `config/config.json`.
 You can then enrich your data by linking environmental exposures to participant locations.
+Participant locations are expected to be provided in geographic latitude–longitude (WGS84).
+If location data are available in a different coordinate reference system, you must reproject them to WGS84 prior to linkage.
+A general tutorial on reprojection is available here: https://py.geocompx.org/06-reproj.

 ### Enrichment for Point Locations
 In the simplest case, your data may consist of a CSV file with geocoordinates (latitude, longitude) and a participant ID, as shown below: